 All students are required to be assessed with an ICCB approved assessment for each instructional category (ABE, ASE, ESL) in which they are enrolled.
-Students enrolled in Vocational only or Foreign Language GED® only are the two exceptions to this requirement.
+Students enrolled in Vocational only or Foreign Language GED[®] only are the two exceptions to this requirement.
 It is important to note, however, that Vocational only students must be adult-education eligible and VOC-only courses must be in addition to ABE, ASE, or ESL courses.

-Students enrolled in Foreign Language GED® instruction should be assessed to ensure they are functioning at the ASE level.
-Foreign Language GED® instruction can only occur at the ASE level.
+Students enrolled in Foreign Language GED[®] instruction should be assessed to ensure they are functioning at the ASE level.
+Foreign Language GED[®] instruction can only occur at the ASE level.
 Programs have discretion in selecting the assessment tool to use (i.e., SABE or locally developed instrument), but it should be appropriate for the student population.

 Assessment is an integral part of any instructional program.
 It is conducted to place students in appropriate instructional levels, to measure ongoing progress, to identify student strengths and weaknesses, to qualify students for academic and vocational programs, to demonstrate student gains, to guide instruction, or to determine program effectiveness.
-Different types of as sessment take place at different points in the program.
+Different types of assessment take place at different points in the program.
 Initially, placement assessment is conducted to place students in the appropriate level.

-- In case of a disruption in assessment due to COVID-19, the program must contact their Regional Support and request a Temporary Testing Waiver.
-This request must be approved by ICCB.
-Furthermore, pre and post assessments with an NRS approved assessment must be given as soon as reasonably possible. - Pre-testing is to be completed by the student's third-class meeting in the enrollment period (open-entry classes) or by the third period of the class (fixed-entry classes) to establish a baseline to determine student progress. - Student placement for NRS purposes is required and must occur through ICCB AEFL-approved assessments.
+- Pre-testing is to be completed by the student's third-class meeting in the enrollment period (open-entry classes) or by the third period of the class (fixed-entry classes) to establish a baseline to determine student progress. - Student placement for NRS purposes is required and must occur through ICCB AEFLapproved assessments.
 Additional assessment based on locally developed assessment instruments for placement in appropriate course(s) can also be conducted to inform instruction.
 However, these locally developed tools cannot be used for official NRS placement and reporting. - Students are required to be assessed with at least one approved ELA assessment for ELA instruction and at least one approved ABE/ASE assessment for ABE, ASE, or HSCR instruction.
-If students are enrolled in both ELA instruction and ABE/ASE instruction, they should receive both an ELA assessment and an ABE/ASE assessment. - Throughout the program, there should be ongoing progress evaluation and post-testing to measure student progress.
+If students are enrolled in both ELA instruction and ABE/ASE instruction, they should receive both an ELA assessment and an ABE/ASE assessment. - Throughout the program, there should be ongoing progress evaluation and posttesting to measure student progress.
 In order to report progress, all post-testing should be completed within the guidelines set by the test publisher for the specific assessment in use.